crtheisen/lol-mastery-analysis/README.md

 - The python scripts that makeup the backend
 - Our verification text file
 - The deployable <code>web.zip</code> file of our public-facing app
+- Notably missing: a file called <code>api_key</code> that contains a Riot API key.
+If you'd like to run this applicaiton, you'll need to make your own.

 ###Data